 What are house spiders?

-As their name suggests, house spiders are common intruders of homes and other buildings.
+As their name suggests, house spiders are common intruders of homes and other buildings in Memphis, TN.
 Like all spiders, house spiders have eight legs, two body parts (cephalothorax and abdomen), and no antennae.
 They also have fang-like mouthparts called chelicerae.
 House spiders are yellowish-brown in color with off-white colored abdomens.
 Their bodies and legs have dark stripes that meet at an angle and form a chevron-like pattern.

 Are house spiders dangerous?